Chart Color Schemes

 South Wentworthville is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-South Wentworthville has a high level of cultural diversity, with 46.8% of its population born overseas and 59.6% speaking a language other than English at home.
-Christianity is the dominant religion in South Wentworthville, comprising 57.6% of people.
-Islam is overrepresented compared to Greater Sydney's average, making up 16.4%.
+South Wentworthville, as of the latest data available, has a population that is significantly diverse with 46.8% born overseas and 59.6% speaking a language other than English at home.
+Christianity is the predominant religion in South Wentworthville, accounting for 57.6% of its population.
+However, Islam is notably overrepresented compared to the Greater Sydney average, making up 16.4% of South Wentworthille's population.

 Frequently Asked Questions - Diversity